millinon/jump.wtf/README.md

 All of the work is done in PHP, which is gradually being converted to Hack.
 I'm not very experienced with PHP or Hack, so don't yell at me if the code isn't pretty.
 I decided to try to get it working on HHVM to take advantage of HHVM's JIT compilation and type system.

 You can see the project in action [here](https://jump.wtf); I'm using HHVM as a FastCGI server, passed through Apache, all on Ubuntu 14.04.
 I've included the Apache configuration files for jump.wtf in the conf directory.
 I've also included a program I wrote to minify Javascript and CSS; it can be found in the bin directory.
+It depends on Node.js.

 ## Project structure

-The `jump/` directory of the project is a mirror of the files I have in the root directory served by Apache and HHVM.
+The `jump-www/` directory of the project is a mirror of the files I have in the root directory served by Apache and HHVM.

-There are four user-facing scripts that handle the site interactions.
-In order to simplify the process of resolving a URI to either a user-submitted link or a static HTML file, every local script or directory has a length of one character; that way, any URI longer than one character can be checked as a submitted URL.
-All `.hh` files have their extensions hidden by the ProxyPass directive.

-These are the scripts:
+The file `main.hh` is the web-facing script that calls different main functions depending on the URI.
+Since every generated link must be at least two characters long, all one-character paths must be static resources.
+For example, `/h/css/main.css/` is a static resource, while `/main.css` will be redirected to the URL or file submitted when the key `main` was generated, if it exists.

 * `i.hh`: Index page
 * `g.hh`: Forwarding page